Skip to content

 Notes

-• Version Requirement: Ensure the mybatis-plus version in your project is at least 3.0.7 to support custom SQL functionality.
+• Version Requirement: Ensure the mybatis-plus version used in your project is at least 3.0.7 to support custom SQL functionality.

 Example